 You are expected to complete assignments on time.
-In order not to be considered late, assignments must be submitted by the due date on the syllabus.
-As stated above, hardcopies must be handed in at the beginning of class.
-For the paper, students are asked to submit their paper to Blackboard and Turnitin.com before class.
+In order not to be considered late, assignments must be submitted to Quercus by the due date on the syllabus.
+The paper will automatically be submitted to Turnitin.com.
 Assignments not submitted through Turnitin will receive a grade of zero (0%) unless a student instead provides, along with their position paper, sufficient secondary material (e.g., reading notes, outlines of the paper, rough drafts of the final draft, etc.) to establish that the paper they submit is truly their own.
 The alternative (not submitting via Turnitin) is in place because, strictly speaking, using Turnitin is voluntary for students at the University of Toronto.

-You are expected to keep a back-up, hard copy of your assignment in case it is lost.
+You are expected to keep a back-up and a hard copy of your assignment in case it is lost.
 Email drafts of your paper to yourself regularly, in case of a computer malfunction.